-Tobias Menzies Joins ‘The Crown’ As Prince Philip & He Should Look Familiar To 'Game Of Thrones' Fans
+'The Crown' Casts A New Prince Philip & He Should Look Very Familiar

 Prepare yourself to say goodbye to Matt Smith, because very soon he'll officially be dethroned.
 Deadline reported that Tobias Menzies will play Prince Philip in Season 3 of The Crown.
 Menzies, known for his roles in Outlander and Game Of Thrones, will star in the next two seasons of the Netflix series, which has always planned to re-cast the royal family as they age to present day on the show.
 This casting may be a bit of a surprise for those who haven't been keeping up with the royal TV gossip, but when you see his photo next to the real Prince Philip it's no wonder they cast Menzies.